Home » Latest building control approval application data

 Contact Us

-(1) GOV.UK – Building Safety Regulator building control approval application data November 2025 to January 2026 – here
+(1) Building Safety Regulator – Building control approval application data – March to May 2026 – here

 (2) GOV.UK – Building control approval for higher-risk buildings – here